With almost 300 years in combined legal experience, we are experts in settling compensation claims for whiplash injuries.

 There are no upfront fees to claiming for whiplash.
 Most solicitors, including Bott and Co, provide legal services on a No Win No Fee basis.

-No Win No Fee is also known as a Conditional Fee Agreement (CFA), and this means we agree to work for you on the basis that we won’t charge any fees if, in the rare instance, the claim is not successful.
+No Win No Fee is also known as a Conditional Fee Agreement (CFA), which means we agree to work for you on the basis that we won’t charge any fees if, in the rare instance, the claim is not successful.

-Following a change in the law in 2013, most solicitors deduct a fee from your total compensation to cover the costs of their legal services.
+Following a change in the Law in 2013, most solicitors deduct a fee from your total compensation to cover the costs of their legal services.
+We will explain our fees in your initial call with us.

 Why Choose Bott and Co For Your Whiplash Claim?

-Bott and Co have always been, and will always be, independent of any insurance company, ensuring you’ll not only receive completely independent advice about your claim, but you’ll receive the maximum amount of compensation you’re legally entitled to.
+Bott and Co have always been, and will always be, independent of any insurance company, ensuring you’ll receive completely independent advice about your claim and the maximum amount of compensation you’re legally entitled to.

 As a member of The Law Society, and The Solicitors Regulation Authority, we are bound by strict regulation, unlike claims management companies, and you benefit from full solicitor-client confidentiality.